For expat parents who want to enroll their kids in childcare in Spain, here’s an introduction to the Spanish childcare options.

 Rethinking childcare in Spain

 As an expat, you may not have the same options for childcare in Spain as your local cohorts.
 For example, you may not have grandparents, siblings or other family members in close proximity to help out.
-There are always the usual methods: hire a babysitter, sign up for a state nursery or apply for a private one.
-Consider also that you can also come up with creative solutions to childcare, like setting up playdates with fellow expat mums.
-Visit online forums and parental groups (mumabroad.com is quite useful) where you can find valuable information from people who are walking in your same shoes.
+There are always the usual methods: hire a babysitter, sign up for a state nursery, or apply for a private one.
+You can also come up with creative solutions to childcare, like setting up playdates with fellow expat families.
+Visit online forums and parental groups where you can find valuable information from others.